Bech at Bay: A Quasi-Novel by John Updike

 Robert L. Herbert, after a long career at Yale, is now Andrew W. Mellon Professor Emeritus of Humanities at Mount Holyoke.
 He is a member of the American Academy of Arts and Sciences and the American Philosophical Society, and has been named Officier dans l’Ordre des Arts et des Lettres by the French Government.
 Among his books are Impressionism: Art, Leisure and Parisian Society, Nature’s Workshop: Renoir’s Writings on the Decorative Arts, and Seurat: Drawings and Paintings.
 His most recent book is Seurat and the Making of La Grande Jatte.

-Daniel J. Kevles is Stanley Woodward Professor of History at Yale.
-His recent works include The Baltimore Case and he is currently completing a history of intellectual property in plants, animals, and people.
+Daniel J. Kevles is Stanley Woodward Professor of History Emeritus at Yale and a visiting scholar at NYU Law School and Columbia Law School.
+He is completing a book on the history of innovation and intellectual property protection in plants, animals, and medical biology.
+(February 2019)

 Bernard Knox (1914–2010) was an English classicist.
 He was the first director of Harvard’s Center for Hellenic Studies in Washington, DC.
 Among his many books are The Heroic Temper, The Oldest Dead White European Males, and Backing into the Future: The Classical Tradition and Its Renewal.
 He is the editor of The Norton Book of Classical Literature and wrote the introductions and notes for Robert Fagles’s translations of the Iliad and the Odyssey.